 This project reconfigures and expands the storage room at the LaGuardia Depot.
 This includes such components as storage assemblies; a high-density vertical storage system; and a large-parts storage retrieval system, as well as rehab of the existing floor.
 The project was awarded at the end of 2020.
-Substantial completion is forecast for the end of 2022.
+Substantial completion is forecast for the first quarter of 2024.
 This project is federally funded.